-- 5. Guidance on planning policy is issued by central Government in the form of The National Planning Policy Framework.
-Local Planning Authorities have to take the contents of the NPPF into account as a material consideration when determining planning applications and when preparing documents for the Local Development Framework. - 6.
-The requirements of the NPPF insofar as they relate to affordable housing are that; - Affordable housing should be based on objectively assessed need identified through a Strategic Housing Market Assessment. - Where need is identified it should be met on-site unless off-site provision or a financial contribution of broadly equivalent value can be robustly justified e.g. to improve or make more effective use of the existing housing stock.
+5. Guidance on planning policy is issued by central Government in the form of The National Planning Policy Framework.
+Local Planning Authorities have to take the contents of the NPPF into account as a material consideration when determining planning applications and when preparing documents for the Local Development Framework.

+6. The requirements of the NPPF insofar as they relate to affordable housing are that:

-- Local Planning Authorities should be responsive to local circumstances and needs in rural areas, particularly in considering whether allowing some market housing would facilitate the provision of significant additional affordable housing to meet local needs. - Local Planning Authorities should regard providing limited affordable housing for local community needs under policies set out in the Local Plan as appropriate development in Green Belt. - To ensure viability, the costs of any requirements likely to be applied to development including affordable housing, should when taking into account the normal cost of development and mitigation provide competitive returns to a willing land owner and willing developer to enable the development to be deliverable. - The cumulative impact of all local and nationally required standards and policies, including affordable housing should not put implementation of plans at risk and should facilitate development throughout the economic cycle. - Affordable housing requirements should be assessed at the plan-making stage, where possible, and kept under review.
+- Affordable housing should be based on objectively assessed need identified through a Strategic Housing Market Assessment (NPPF paragraph 47). - Where need is identified it should be met on-site unless off-site provision or a financial contribution of broadly equivalent value can be robustly justified e.g. to improve or make more effective use of the existing housing stock (Paragraph 50). - Local Planning Authorities should be responsive to local circumstances and needs in rural areas, particularly in considering whether allowing some market housing would facilitate the provision of significant additional affordable housing to meet local needs (Paragraph 54). - Local Planning Authorities should regard providing limited affordable housing for local community needs under policies set out in the Local Plan as appropriate development in Green Belt (Paragraph 89). - To ensure viability, the costs of any requirements likely to be applied to development including affordable housing, should when taking into account the normal cost of development and mitigation provide competitive returns to a willing land owner and willing developer to enable the development to be deliverable (Paragraph 173). - The cumulative impact of all local and nationally required standards and policies, including affordable housing should not put implementation of plans at serious risk and should facilitate development throughout the economic cycle (Paragraph 174). - Affordable housing requirements should be assessed at the plan-making stage, where possible, and kept under review (Paragraph 177).

-Regional policy
+Regional Policy

-- 7. Under powers contained in the Localism Act 2011, it is expected that the Secretary of State will introduce orders to abolish Regional Strategies.
-The Government has carried out an environmental assessment of the revocation of the existing regional strategies, on a voluntary basis.
-It is the Government's clear policy intention to revoke existing regional strategies outside London, but this is subject to the outcome of environmental assessments and will not be undertaken until the Secretary of State and Parliament have had the opportunity to consider the findings of the assessments. - 8.
-The North West Plan Regional Spatial Strategy 2008 is the Regional Plan for the North West to the period 2021 and covers the Central Lancashire area.
-Policy L5 of the RSS sets out a range of delivery mechanisms to be considered by local planning authorities where appropriate.
-These are: - seeking a proportion of affordable housing on all development sites which are above the relevant thresholds: - allocating the development of sites solely (or primarily) for affordable housing use (i.e. up to 100% affordable in rural areas), where necessary; - using local occupancy criteria to support provision for local housing need so long as this need can be clearly demonstrated, to be implemented through the use of planning conditions and obligations; (note local occupancy criteria are not applicable to Central Lancashire) - actively promoting the rural exception site policy; - for all sites containing housing in rural settlements with populations of under 3,000 promote onsite affordable housing provision and where on site affordable housing provision is not possible, seeking developer contributions towards affordable housing; - making the most of publicly owned land; - making the most of existing housing stock; - in line with Policy W4 of RSS, permitting the conversion of buildings in sustainable locations to residential use (including as part of mixed use schemes), particularly

-- where commercial premises which are vacant or under-used offer no long term potential or viable contribution to the local economy; - encouraging employers to provide housing for their key workers; - ensuring that wherever possible (and subject to continuing evidence), that property remains affordable and available in perpetuity.
+7. The North West Plan Regional Spatial Strategy (RSS) 2008 is the Regional Plan for the North West to the period 2021 and covers the Central Lancashire area.
+The Government has made a policy commitment in the Localism Act to revoke the Regional Spatial Strategy.

+8. Policy L5 of the RSS sets out a range of delivery mechanisms to be considered by local planning authorities where appropriate.
+These are:

+- seeking a proportion of affordable housing on all development sites which are above the relevant thresholds; - allocating the development of sites solely (or primarily) for affordable housing use (i.e. up to 100% affordable in rural areas), where necessary; - using local occupancy criteria to support provision for local housing need so long as this need can be clearly demonstrated, to be implemented through the use of planning conditions and obligations; (note local occupancy criteria are not applicable to Central Lancashire) - actively promoting the rural exception site policy; - for all sites containing housing in rural settlements with populations of under 3,000 promote onsite affordable housing provision and where on site affordable housing provision is not possible, seeking developer contributions towards affordable housing; - making the most of publicly owned land; • - making the most of existing housing stock; - in line with Policy W4 of RSS, permitting the conversion of buildings in sustainable locations to residential use (including as part of mixed use schemes), particularly where commercial premises which are vacant or under-used offer no long term potential or viable contribution to the local economy; - encouraging employers to provide housing for their key workers; - ensuring that wherever possible (and subject to continuing evidence), that property remains affordable and available in perpetuity.